parasomni/python-home-server/README.md

 ## 2. Server setup

- To setup the server on the device you want to install it run the following code:
+ To setup the server on a device run the following code:

-`python3 server-setup.py`
+`sudo python3 server-setup.py`

   This script generates the private key for the encryption and a user token for authentification.
 The generated user token is added to the *valid-tokens.txt* file where all valid users are stored in.

   NOTE: The encryption key and user token have to be copied in the same directory where the client-setup.py script is located!
-Otherwise the script will generate a new encryption key and user token.
+Otherwise the client setup will generate a new encryption key and user token.

-  You can now start the server: `us --a address --p port`
+  You can now start the server: `sudo us --a address --p port`

-  The server script will create an *err_log.txt* file for errors occurred during runtime and a *conn_log.txt* file for logging incoming connections.
+  The server creates an *err_log.txt* file for errors occurred during runtime and a *conn_log.txt* file for logging incoming connections.

 ## 3. Client setup

-To setup the client on a device you want to install it run the following code:
+To setup the client on a device run the following code:

-`python3 client-setup.py`
+`sudo python3 client-setup.py`

    You can now run the command `uc -h` to see all available options.
 By running the script for the first time the programm will guide you through the server configuration.